 The Allen Cognitive Level Screen (ACLS), also known as the leather lacing tool and the leather lacing test, gives you a quick measure of a person’s global cognitive processing capacities, learning potential, and performance and problem-solving abilities.
 You can also use this simple Allen Battery Assessment Tool to detect unrecognized or suspected problems related to functional cognition.

 Who Is This Assessment Tool for?

 Healthcare pros.
 Allen Model pros.
 People who care.

-The ACLS is designed for OTs and other healthcare professionals who work with individuals with temporary or permanent cognitive impairments, such as persons with Alzheimer’s or dementia.
+These types of cognitive assessments tools are designed for occupational therapists and other health care professionals who work with individuals with temporary or permanent cognitive impairments, such as persons with Alzheimer’s or dementia.
 You should be trained or mentored in the Allen Cognitive Model, as your education in the Allen theory helps you administer the test, and score and interpret the findings.